 Numerous celebrities have built highly successful careers outside the entertainment industry.
 Aside from using their name, influence, and status to advertise their business, a significant part of their success is owed to groundbreaking business models, a passionate team of experts, and innovative marketing strategies.

-Business: Nobu Hospitality, Tribeca Grill, Locanda Verde, Tribeca Enterprises
+Businesses: Nobu Hospitality, Tribeca Grill, Locanda Verde, and Tribeca Enterprises

 Net Worth: $500 million

-If you follow certain celebrities, you might have heard of Nobu.
-The high-end Japanese restaurant and hotel chain is a popular dining spot among many well-known stars like Drake, Justin Bieber, and Natalie Portman.
+If you follow certain celebrities, you may have heard of Nobu.
+The high-end Japanese restaurant and hotel chain is popular among well-known stars like Drake, Justin Bieber, and Natalie Portman.
 It was founded by Robert De Niro and Chef Nobu Matsuhisa in 1994.
-Currently, the enterprise has 47 restaurants and 13 hotels scattered all over the world.
+Currently, the enterprise has 47 restaurants and 13 hotels worldwide.

-The “The Godfather” star also owns the fine dining restaurant Tribeca Grill, Italian restaurant Locanda Verde, and media company Tribeca Enterprises.
-All of De Niro’s business ventures have an estimated combined annual revenue of $61.3M.
+“The Godfather” star also owns the fine dining restaurant Tribeca Grill, Italian restaurant Locanda Verde, and media company Tribeca Enterprises.
+De Niro’s business ventures have an estimated combined annual revenue of $61.3M.

 The hotel and restaurant industry is a very saturated market.
-With Nobu, the brand entered the industry with “an upside-down business model.”
-CEO of Nobu Hotels, Trevor Horwell, shared to Forbes, “We are first led by food and beverage.
+Nobu entered the industry with “an upside-down business model.”
+Nobu Hotels CEO Trevor Horwell shared to Forbes, “We are first led by food and beverage.
 We know that many hotels in the world have incredible rooms, lobbies, etc., but they don’t all have exceptional destination dining as part of their offering.”

 Nobu Hospitality delivers top-notch experiences to all their hotels and restaurants.
-They ensure that these experiences are translated over to their potential customers by utilizing their social media channels.
-By producing high-quality and consistent content on social media, people become more aware of the luxury service Nobu provides.
+They ensure that these experiences translated to their potential customers by utilizing their social media channels.
+By producing high-quality and consistent content on social media, people are made aware of the luxury service Nobu provides.

 Net Worth: $1.7 billion

-Aside from being a singer and an actress, Rihanna is also a billionaire business mogul.
-According to Forbes, Rihanna is now “the wealthiest female musician in the world and second only to Oprah Winfrey as the richest female entertainer.”
-She didn’t reach her billionaire status solely from her chart-topping records and blockbuster movies; it’s thanks to her beauty and lingerie company.
+Singer-actress Rihanna is also a billionaire business mogul.
+According to Forbes, Rihanna is now “the wealthiest female musician in the world, second only to Oprah Winfrey as the richest female entertainer.”
+She didn’t reach her billionaire status solely with chart-topping records and blockbuster movies; it’s also thanks to her beauty and lingerie company.

-Fenty, both the beauty and lingerie line, is the brand that represents everyone, people of all ethnicities, skin colors, genders, and sizes.
+Fenty, both the beauty and lingerie line, is a brand that represents everyone—people of all ethnicities, skin colors, genders, and sizes.
 From day one, the brand established that it caters to a diverse customer base.

 Fenty uses social media to connect with customers and highlight their products and values.
 You’ll see authentic product videos, user-generated content, Twitter memes, and other organic and unforced content on their accounts, which resonates with their young target demographic.

-Since Fenty aims to connect with real people, its non-corporate brand presence shows that they understand you, strengthening the consumer-brand relationship and increasing sales.
+Since Fenty aims to connect with real people, its non-corporate brand presence shows that they understand people, strengthening the consumer-brand relationship and increasing sales.

 Net Worth: $700 million

-In 2019, Forbes named Kylie Jenner—at 21 years old—the youngest-ever self-made billionaire.
+In 2019, Forbes named Kylie Jenner, then 21 years old, the youngest-ever self-made billionaire.
 The reality TV star launched the wildly popular lip kit brand Kylie Cosmetics in 2015.
-Within a year of launching, the company accumulated $307M in sales.
+Within a year, the popular Kylie Jenner business accumulated $307M in sales.

-In just three years, Jenner’s highly influential status, combined with a great product and super-solid social media marketing strategies, helped her brand grow into a $900M business.
-Her content marketing strategy essentially includes tapping into the right audience and producing relatable and high-quality content like YouTube video make-up tutorials that are useful, unique, and personal.
+In just three years, Jenner’s highly influential status, combined with a great product and solid social media marketing strategies, helped her brand grow into a $900M business.
+Her content marketing strategy includes tapping into the right audience and producing relatable and high-quality content like useful, unique, and personal YouTube video make-up tutorials.

-After creating helpful content, Jenner shares it with her millions of followers and gets her content syndicated everywhere.
-Her content creates more buzz because it’s also shared across different websites and platforms.
+Jenner shares these with millions of followers and gets her content syndicated everywhere.
+Her content creates more buzz because it’s also shared on different websites and platforms.